ivanlopez/manage-comments-though-email/README.md

 ## Features

-* Approve a comment by replying to the email @approved
+* Approve a comment by replying to the email @approve
 * Reply to a comment by replying to the email and wrapping your comment with @approve and @end
 * Mark comment as spam by replying to the email @spam
 * Trash a comment by replying to the email @trash